RishubPatel/RISC-V-OTTER-CPU/README.md

 *Figure 7: FSM control signals and next-state behavior during the execute state*

 The processor control system consists of `CU_FSM` and `CU_DCDR`.
-Both began from course-provided starter templates that I completed and later extended.
+Both began from course-provided starter templates that I completed and extended.

 The interrupt-enabled FSM contains the following states, whose asserted signals are detailed in Figures 6 and 7:
 - initialization: synchronously resets the program counter and interrupt-related CSRs